youginil/nvim/README.md

 - `l` - right
 - `w` - cursor N words forward
 - `b` - cursor N words backward
+- `B` - N blank-separated WORDs backward
 - `e` - cursor forward to the end of word N
+- `E` - forward to the end of the Nth blank-separated WORD
 - `ge` - go backwards to the end of the previous word
 - `0` - to first character in the line
 - `^` - to first non-blank character in the line